 The FOG related work orders are periodically evaluated to help determine future targeting efforts for proactive treatment.
 GIS is utilized to overlay CCTV observations with work order history and field data to prioritize treatment schedules.
 The utilization of GIS has been successful in identifying grease problem areas within the collection system.
-In the evaluation of the FOG related work order there was an increase of 8% from the previous fiscal year.
-For fiscal year 2019 there was a 9% decrease in total linear footage treated from the previous fiscal year.
+In the evaluation of the FOG related work orders, there was a decrease from the previous fiscal year.
+For fiscal year 2020 there was about 54% decrease in FOG related work orders from the previous fiscal year (444 for FY20 compared to 954 for FY19).

-Figure 5-1 shows the grease treatment locations in the sewer system overlaid with the density of FSE locations.
+Figure 5-1 shows the density of grease-treatment locations/work orders in the sewer system overlaid with the FSE locations.